play-co/menus/readme.md

 ## Modals

-A modal is a menu which is shown on top of another view, if a menu is shown as a model then the user is required to take action.
+A modal is a menu which is shown on top of another view, if a menu is shown as a modal then the user is required to take action.
 Usually the backgound is darkened to signify that the only available options are on the active modal.